MT26 will be held at the Hyatt Regency Hotel, Downtown Vancouver, Canada

 Francis Pau (Treasurer)

-The conference will be managed by Centennial Conferences.
+The conference is managed by Centennial Conferences.

 Bruker Energy and Supercon Technologies (BEST) is a global leader in superconductor solutions, providing an unmatched range of products that meet the needs of healthcare, academic and industrial companies and organizations worldwide.
 In close cooperation with our